akblakney/WAV-RNG/README.md

 The PRNG is based on SHA-512, with the initial 64-byte block being the hash of the entropy from the .wav file (initial seed), and subsequent blocks being the hashes of the incremented .wav data (seed plus an increasing counter).

-### Debug
+### Running without SHA-512

-Using the `--debug-raw` flag causes only the even bytes of the .wav file, without the SHA-512 post-processing step, to be output.
-This can be used for debugging purposes to ensure that the raw data still contains sufficient entropy for the RNG to work optimally.
-For example, use the `rand_test.py` script on a file generated with `--debug-raw`, or use one of the other randomness/entropy tests discussed in this write-up.
+In the normal mode of operation, the RNG uses SHA-512 as a randomness extractor.
+Using the `--no-sha` flag causes only raw bytes of the .wav file, without the SHA-512 post-processing step, to be output.
+The output of this mode of operation should still be sufficient for most purposes (it passes the NIST and dieharder randomness test suites!), but SHA-512 provides an extra assurance that the output is random.

 ### Header Length